basmilius/raxos-foundation/README.md

 ---

-# Raxos Database
+# Raxos Foundation

-Repository the Database library of [Raxos](https://github.com/basmilius/raxos).
+Repository for the foundation classes of [Raxos](https://github.com/basmilius/raxos).